PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 The string module provides a number of useful functions and constants.
 In Python, functions from the string module were made into methods of string objects.
-The table :ref:`table-string-ops-methods` shows the most useful of these functions and methods.
+The tables :ref:`table-string-ops-methods` and :ref:`table-string-ops-methods-continued` shows the most useful of these functions and methods.

 .. _table-string-ops-methods: